mdifils/gitandgithub/README.md

+# Git tutorial

-# Git and GitHub using SSH key
+## Configure Git and GitHub using SSH key

 In this project, I'll explain how configure to connect my local machine with github account by SSH key.
 First of all, I need to check for an existing ssh key by typing the following command: